The flagpole at the Natchez City Cemetery flies one flag, the flag of the United States of America.

 One small American flag, secured in a flag holder, may be displayed in each family plot.

-Descendants of Confederate veterans buried at the Natchez City Cemetery may display small Confederate flags on their ancestors’ graves on two days each year: Confederate Memorial Day, traditionally observed in Mississippi on the last Monday in April, and the nationally observed Memorial Day.
+Descendants of veterans buried at the Natchez City Cemetery may display small flags on their ancestors’ graves on two days each year: Mississippi Memorial Day, traditionally observed in Mississippi on the last Monday in April, and the nationally observed Memorial Day.
 Flags must be removed as soon as possible at the end of each holiday.

 Adopted 11 August 2016 by the Natchez City Cemetery Board